CSCfi/beacon-python/docs/db.rst

           we make use of the same query structure, exemplified below.

-For ``HIT`` results:
+For ``HIT`` results, example query below searches in all datasets:

 .. code-block:: sql

-    SELECT DISTINCT ON (a.dataset_id) a.dataset_id as "datasetId", b.accessType as "accessType", b.externalUrl as "externalUrl", b.description as "note",
+    SELECT  a.datasetId as "datasetId", b.accessType as "accessType", a.chromosome as "referenceName",
+                        b.externalUrl as "externalUrl", b.description as "note",
-                                a.variantcount as "variantCount",
+                        a.variantCount as "variantCount",
-                                a.callcount as "callCount", a.samplecount as "sampleCount",
+                        a.callCount as "callCount", b.sampleCount as "sampleCount",
                         a.frequency, TRUE as "exists"
                         FROM beacon_data_table a, beacon_dataset_table b
                         WHERE a.dataset_id=b.dataset_id
                         AND  (a.start=3056601 AND TRUE
                         AND TRUE AND TRUE
                         AND TRUE AND TRUE
-                                AND TRUE AND a.reference='T' AND a.alternate='C')
+                        AND TRUE AND a.reference='T' AND TRUE  AND a.alternate='C') AND a.chromosome='Y'
                         AND b.accesstype IN ('REGISTERED', 'PUBLIC') AND TRUE ;

-For ``MISS`` results:
+For ``MISS`` results, example query below searches in all ``DATASET2``:

 .. code-block:: sql

-    SELECT DISTINCT ON (a.dataset_id) a.dataset_id as "datasetId", b.accessType as "accessType", b.externalUrl as "externalUrl", b.description as "note",
+    SELECT DISTINCT ON (a.dataset_id) a.datasetId as "datasetId", b.accessType as "accessType", a.chromosome as "referenceName",
+                        b.externalUrl as "externalUrl", b.description as "note",
-                                a.variantcount as "variantCount",
+                        a.variantCount as "variantCount",
-                                a.callcount as "callCount", a.samplecount as "sampleCount",
+                        a.callCount as "callCount", b.sampleCount as "sampleCount",
                         a.frequency, FALSE as "exists"
                         FROM beacon_data_table a, beacon_dataset_table b
                         WHERE a.dataset_id=b.dataset_id
                         AND NOT (a.start=3056601 AND TRUE
                         AND TRUE AND TRUE
                         AND TRUE AND TRUE
-                                AND TRUE AND a.reference='T' AND a.alternate='C')
+                        AND TRUE AND a.reference='T' AND TRUE AND a.alternate='C') AND a.chromosome='Y'
                         AND b.accesstype IN ('REGISTERED', 'PUBLIC')
                         <> a.dataset_id IN ('DATASET2') ;